 Social Media And The Data

-Our Social Media Manager’s favourite had to be the one by Kieran S-Lawler from Hallam.
+Our Social Media Executive’s favourite had to be the one by Kieran S-Lawler from Hallam.

 This talk focused on the data behind social media and covered: